ghc/ghc/README.md

 In addition to standard Shake flags (try `--help`), the build system currently supports several others:

+* `--configure` or `-c`: use this flag to run the `boot` and `configure` scripts automatically, so that you don't have to remember to run them manually as you normally do when using Make (typically only in the first build):
+    ```bash
+    ./boot
+    ./configure # On Windows run ./configure --enable-tarballs-autodownload
+    ```
+    Beware that with this flag Hadrian may do network I/O on Windows to download necessary tarballs, which may sometimes be undesirable.

 * `--flavour=FLAVOUR`: choose a build flavour.
 The following settings are currently supported:
 `default`, `quick`, `quickest`, `perf`, `prof`, `devel1` and `devel2`.
 As an example, the `quickest` flavour adds `-O0` flag to all GHC invocations and builds libraries only in the